Bertha Pappenheim: Stories, plays, poetry

-In addition she wrote numerous texts unpublished during her lifetime.
-Most are lost and what remains is scattered.
+In addition, she wrote numerous texts that were unpublished during her lifetime.
+Most are lost, and what remains is scattered.
 Among the scattered texts are the so-called Denkzettel ("Memoranda"), short maxims and sayings, some of which are dated and some of which she later had her secretary Lucy Jourdan collect and copy.
 An example: "Whoever foregoes his freedom without an urgent necessity does not deserve it."
-These texts also include the prayers which were published by the League of Jewish Women shortly after Pappenheim's death.
+These texts also include the prayers published by the League of Jewish Women shortly after Pappenheim's death.
 These are not prayers in the sense of traditional Judaism, but personal poems addressed to God.

-One of Pappenheim's poems written in the period 1910–1912:
+One of Pappenheim's poems was written in 1910–1912:

 Translations

 One of her first productions was a translation from English of Mary Wollstonecraft's programmatic paper in English on the women's rights movement, A Vindication of the Rights of Woman.
 It appeared in 1899 under the title Mary Wollstonecraft – Eine Verteidigung der Rechte der Frau.

-Starting in 1910 she translated several Yiddish texts into German:
+Starting in 1910 she translated several important Yiddish texts into German: